 HighlightsOban, Isle of Mull, Iona, Oban

 A solemn reminder of the MacDonald clansmen, who were massacred at the 'Glen of Weeping', marks our morning journey south to Glasgow.
-Join a wildlife cruise on Loch Lomond, a MAKE TRAVEL MATTER® Experience, then enjoy an orientation tour viewing St. Mungo’s Cathedral and George Square with its statues of Britain's famous sons and daughters.
+Enjoy an orientation tour viewing St. Mungo’s Cathedral and George Square with its statues of Britain's famous sons and daughters.

 HotelAC by Marriott

 Venture to Bannockburn, where King Robert Bruce of Scotland defeated Edward II of England during the First War of Scottish Independence.
 Mary, Queen of Scots and several Scottish kings and queens have made Stirling Castle their home over the centuries.
 Enjoy a visit to its grounds and delve into the history of this royal residence and fortress, besieged by Bonnie Prince Charlie in the 18th century.
 We'll visit the splendidly decorated Royal Palace of King James V and view the renowned Stirling Heads.
 Later, we Connect With Locals, joining the Wood family this afternoon for a memorable Be My Guest experience at their 15th-century farm, on the shores of Loch Ard, amidst tales of Rob Roy.
 This evening, we return to Glasgow for time at leisure to enjoy true Scottish hospitality.